-All of the following documents are uploaded for information purposes only and do not represent professional financial advice.
-Members are advised to obtain professional financial advice before making financial decisions about retirement.
-CUPFA is not responsible for any financial decision made by members.
+Members are advised to obtain professional financial advice before making decisions about retirement.
+The following documents offer information about retirement ideas and options but do not offer professional financial advice.
+CUPFA is not responsible for any financial decisions made by members.

 1. Retirement Planning for Part-time Faculty